 1. Know what’s available in your company’s benefits package

-See if your company options have changed.
-This could include coverage levels, pricing, and whether the benefits you have are still being offered.
+Reach out to your HR department to see if your company options have changed.
+This could include coverage levels, pricing, and whether the benefits you have are still offered.
 Find out if there are new providers for existing products, or if new products have been added.
-If you're married or have a partner, do the same with your spouse’s package so that you can get the most out of your employee benefits.
+If you're married or have a partner, do the same with your spouse’s package so you can get the most out of your employee benefits.

 2. Understand how deductibles and/or premiums may have changed